-The LPN-RN Bridge Track: Fast-track Part-time component includes 30 credit hours of general education courses, 30 credit hours of nursing courses, and 12 experiential learning credits.
-The following prerequisite courses must be completed by the end of the Fall term prior to January admission.
+The LPN-RN Bridge Track: Fast-track component includes 30 credit hours of general education courses, 30 credit hours of nursing courses, and 12 experiential learning credits.
+The following prerequisite courses must be completed by the end of the summer term prior to spring admission.